Home

 Assessment

-Dr. Josh Kunnath is an 11th grade English teacher and department chair at Highland High School in Bakersfield, California, where he has served since 2008.
-He teaches, writes, researches, coaches, and consults on his areas of expertise, which include grading, assessment, and feedback.
+Dr. Josh Kunnath is an 11th-grade English teacher and instructional coach at Highland High School in Bakersfield, California, where he has served since 2008.
+He teaches, writes, researches, coaches, and consults in his areas of expertise, including grading, assessment, and feedback.
 He also serves as editor of the Journal of School Administration Research and Development (JSARD), an open-access academic journal focusing on K-12 educational leadership.

 Communicating Grading Reform Practices and Policies With Parents